Sudeeparyan/Sudeep_Knowledge_Base/chatbot/client/docs/RAG360/Data Ingestion/Chunking/Page by Page Chunking.md

 ### Use Case

 **Books and Manuals:** Where each page is a logical unit of information.
-For example, In Vina, the Soliton Impact report can come under that way.